An Insider’s Guide to a Post-Pandemic Adventure on Baja’s East Cape

 A snapshot of safety protocols in place in East Cape

 All of Los Cabos, including East Cape, thrives on tourism.
-An estimated 90% of the area’s economy is fueled by visitors, so everyone from shop owners to restaurateurs are ready to welcome travelers back.
+Visitors fuel an estimated 90% of the area’s economy, so everyone from shop owners to restaurateurs are ready to welcome travelers back.
 Here are specific protocols in place that you should know about:

 ● Masks are required

-To provide as much protection as possible, everyone is required to wear a mask when in public.
+To provide as much protection as possible, there is a mask requirement for everyone when in public.
 Of course, masks can come off when you’re eating, drinking, or swimming, but other than that, the Los Cabos Tourism Board asks that all visitors stay covered.

 ● Vaccinations are encouraged

 Los Cabos is encouraging everyone – visitors and residents – to get a COVID-19 vaccine.
-However, you do not need to be vaccinated or show proof of a vaccination to enter Los Cabos.
+However, to enter Los Cabos you do not need to be vaccinated or show proof of vaccination.
 That said, to return to certain countries, including the U.S., you will need to present a negative COVID test to the airline to board your return flight.

 ● Testing is available for return destinations